Skip to main content

 Incentive Structures and Financial Limits

 To encourage participation in health-contingent programs, employers are permitted to offer financial incentives.
 The value of these incentives is strictly regulated to prevent them from becoming coercive.
-Under the ADA, for a wellness program that is part of an employer’s group health plan, the are tethered to the standards set by the Health Insurance Portability and Accountability Act (HIPAA).
+Under the ADA, for a wellness program that is part of an employer’s group health plan, the incentive limits are tethered to the standards set by the Health Insurance Portability and Accountability Act (HIPAA).

 This means the total reward offered cannot exceed 30% of the total cost of self-only health coverage.
 This limit can be extended to 50% if the program is designed to prevent or reduce tobacco use.
 This financial ceiling ensures that the motivation to participate remains a gentle encouragement rather than an overwhelming financial pressure that could compel you to share sensitive health information against your better judgment.